dulingo

 Duties of data engineers:

-- Designing and developing data pipelines to extract, transform, and load (ETL) data from various sources into a data storage system.
+• Designing and developing data pipelines to extract, transform, and load (ETL) data using various ETL tools is essential for managing data efficiently.

 How to become a Data Engineer?